Jason Goes to Hell: The Final Friday

 Another year, another Friday the 13th movie which claimed to be the last in the series.
 Wasn’t that supposed to be The Final Chapter back in ’84?
 My brain hurts.
 New Line Cinema now owned the rights to the series (well, to the name of 'Jason Voorhees', anyway), and Jason Goes to Hell: The Final Friday was also the first film in the series since the original to feature the involvement of Sean Cunningham.
 While it may have been part nine in a seemingly never-to-end franchise, it also stands as one of the most fiercely original and innovative Friday the 13th films to date.
 Moving away from the tired formula of teens menaced in the woods by Jason, this one begins with a scene that defies all expectations and unfurls with a narrative more akin to The Hidden, in which Jason’s soul moves from host to host, turning whoever he possesses into an indestructible killing machine.

-Beginning with a seemingly typical prologue in which a young woman arrives at a cabin at Crystal Lake, strips naked to have a shower and then finds herself chased around the woods by machete-wielding Jason, it’s soon obvious this film won’t be like all the others.
-The young woman is an FBI agent involved in a sting to lure Jason out and blow him up.
+Beginning with a seemingly typical prologue in which a young woman arrives at a cabin at Crystal Lake, takes a shower and then finds herself chased around the woods by machete-wielding Jason, it’s soon obvious this film won’t be like all the others.
+The woman is an FBI agent involved in a sting to lure Jason out and blow him up.
 So with the main antagonist dead within the first ten minutes, where does the story go from here?
 Yes, I know: it never stopped them before!
 But this one is different!
 His body is in pieces so there’s no chance of him simply being resurrected to begin where he left off.
 It’s revealed his heart is a parasitic demon that can pass from host to host, and that’s exactly what it does, beginning with the coroner examining the remains.

 “That thing is in the basement with Jessica's dead mother!”

 The violence on display is perhaps the most graphic from the whole series, particularly when viewed after the likes of the relatively bloodless Jason Takes Manhattan.
-This film features some of the most gruesome kills, including the sight of one unfortunate girl being ripped in two while she climaxes during (unprotected!) sex in a tent.
+This film features some of the most gruesome kills, including the sight of one unfortunate woman being ripped in two while having sex in a tent.
 Jason’s main method of causing death in this one usually consists of some form of trauma to the head – heads are banged together, bashed in, crushed, pulverised and busted open by car doors.
 The violence is blunt, gritty and grim.
 One of the most astoundingly brutal set pieces takes place in the diner when most of the secondary cast members are offed in spectacular style when the possessed Robert enters in hot pursuit of Jessica who is trying to retrieve her baby.
 A shoot out and some improvisational violence depletes the cast.
 There are also a couple of scenes featuring some pretty outlandlish and stomach-churning 'body-melt' effects.
 The look of the film is different to the previous instalments, too.
 While most of the films had their own distinct look and feel (the first two entries being the ones with most continuity), Jason Goes to Hell is much darker, and much more stylised than anything that came before.
 Well and truly gone from the series at this stage however, is any semblance of suspense.
 Jason, while in different forms here, is still the same ubiquitous killer who pops up wherever and whenever you most expect him to.

 “I'll have a Voorhees burger and a side of Jason fingers.”

-Jason Goes to Hell: The Final Friday may have lied to us about being the last one, but it still succeeds as a real fan-boy movie that has a genuine affection for the series, and indeed the genre, and attempted to bring something new to the blood-soaked table.
+Jason Goes to Hell: The Final Friday may have lied to us about being the last one, but it still succeeds as a real fan movie that has a genuine affection for the series, and indeed the genre, and attempted to bring something new to the blood-soaked table.